 Biography of Paul-Vanier BEAULIEU

-Beaulieu’s media include oils, water colours, lithography and etching.
-Paul Duval referred to his etchings as “crisp” and used the artist’s aquatint entitled “Illustration” for an example in his book on drawings and prints.
 Beaulieu and other Canadians were interned at Fresnes, France, during the Second World War, from 1940 to 1944.
 He returned to his studio at the cessation of hostilities and, in 1952, he made 30 etchings for J.L.
 Vallas book of poems O Visages.

 A serious minded artist with little patience with repetitive formulas in painting, he sold most of his work in Canada and accompanied all shipments to Montreal.
-He exhibited with William Armstrong in Montreal at the Waldorf Galleries in 1953, and held his first one man show at the Dominion gallery in 1957 and held another showing of 58 paintings there in the autumn of 1959.

 After living and painting for 30 years in France, Beaulieu came back to Canada and settled in the Laurentians, North of Montreal, where he died in 1995.

-Copyright © 2001 - 2012 Galerie Jean-Pierre Valentin
+Copyright © 2001 - 2024 Galerie Jean-Pierre Valentin